bencompton/framework7-redux/README.md

 ### Modals

-Framework7 React and Framework7 Vue do not provide components .
-While fine for simpler apps, it is better to control modals via actions.
+Framework7 React and Framework7 Vue do not provide components to accomplish things like alert dialogs, confirm dialogs, and the preloader.
+Instead, they require calling Framework7's API for modals.
+While this approach is fine for simpler apps, it is better to control modals via actions so their state will be in your store.
 Modal support is still a work in progress in Framework7 Redux, but a few options are currently supported:

 ```javascript
 	import {showAlert, closeAlert, showPreloader, hidePreloader} from 'framework7-redux'